 Q. What types of payment do you accept?

 A. Our website accepts payment for all major credit cards and PayPal.
 Bulk orders need to be paid either through an ACH bank transfer (USA) or SEPA (European Union).

 Q. How and where can I purchase your ebooks?

 A. We do not offer our ebooks for sale via our website.
-EBSCO and ProQuest are the two main providers of our ebooks.
+EBSCO, ProQuest Ebook Central and Google Books are the main providers of our ebooks.
 You should also be able to find ebook editions of our books on Amazon, Barnes and Noble and other major retailers by searching for the title's ebook ISBN.

 A. You can order our books internationally through one of our international resellers.

 A. Please see our website section on returns.

 Q. Is your website safe?

 A. Our website uses 256bit SSL encryption to keep your information safe.
 We use an external payments processor (2checkout.com) and PayPal to handle all credit card transactions.
 We do not store information about your credit card on our servers.